msinghal28/dsa1/dsa_assignment_1/readme.md

-hello this is dsa assignment 1 assigned on 17-08-2025
+dsa assignment 1
+assigned on 17-08-2025

+all ans are in main directory as